How to Write Outreach-Worthy SEO Content

 Due to full inboxes of spammy emails, having a similar post isn’t the outreach excuse bloggers will react to today.

 On a good day, they will just ignore your letter and forget about it.
-In the worst case, they will get annoyed and put you on their wall of shame.
-This will close the door on your possible collaborations with them in the future.
+In the worst case, they will get annoyed and blacklist you.
+This will close the door to your possible collaborations with them in the future.

 Since your goal is to build bridges rather than burn them, there must be a solid excuse to reach out to bloggers.